 Fast, less expensive fare tier for regular transit, Mobile Suica support for Apple Pay and Google Pay credit/debit card recharge, Shinkansen eTickets and discounts, Green Car upgrades, commuter passes, etc.

 Slow, more expensive fare tier for regular transit, cash purchase only for local travel, credit card purchase for express train and Shinkansen tickets

-I think the next step of migrating mag strip paper ticketing to QR Code is pretty clear.
+The next step of migrating mag strip paper ticketing to QR Code is pretty clear.
 The real question is will JR East continue with the same transit tiers they have now: cheaper Suica IC fares vs. more expensive paper ticket fares.
 I’m certain it will stay in place.
 Will JR East offer an app for QR Code ticketing?
 I doubt it as mobile connectivity in station areas is notoriously unreliable, it’s the number one complaint of Suica app.
 The whole QR Code point for JR East is reducing the need for station agent validation, smartphone QR Code apps will only make it worse.